MSdevv/covid_app/README.md

 # Covid App

-This is an application made with Flutter to use and display data about coronvirus in France.
+Application made with Flutter using and displaying data about Coronavirus in France.
 This app use the "CoronavirusAPI-France" API.

-Il s'agit d'une application créée avec Flutter permettant d'afficher et d'exploiter les données sur le coronavirus en France.
-Cette application s'appuie sur l'API CoronavirusAPI-France.

-## Features

-- API CoronavirusAPI-France
-- Regional and National Search
-- Data Updated Every Day (8:00 pm)
-- Nice Design
-- Launch Url

 ## Screenshots